BrightID/BrightID/README.md

 ## A Personal Stamp of Uniqueness

-BrightID allows people to prove to applications that they only have one account.
+BrightID allows people to prove to applications that they're only using account.

 BrightIDs have the following characteristics:
 * [No personal data or biometrics are used for verification](https://www.brightid.org/faq).